andrewathalye/destiny-txtp-mapper/README.md

 `./tools-sh/extract_new.sh matches/matches_new.txt >> tracks/tracks_unidentified.txt`

 # How can I get the necessary files?
-In order to follow any of the steps in this document as written, you'll first need MinGW x64 or WSL x64 with GCC installed.
-I personally ran the steps below up until the vgmstream compilation on Windows using MinGW, and then used Linux for the subsequent work.
+In order to follow any of the steps in this document as written, you'll first need MinGW x64 or WSL x64 with GNAT installed I personally ran the steps below up to the wwiser extraction on Windows using MinGW, and then used Linux for the subsequent work.

 https://github.com/SteamRE/DepotDownloader
 Use this to download the last release of Destiny 2 before 10 Nov 2020.